 Let me tell you all about the difference that makes the difference.
 The DIF – stands for duration, intensity and frequency.
 When you eat the foods you love and feel safe around them, your relationship with food changes.

-That means that whenever you experience episodes of overeating or binging, the quality of those binges will change.
+That means that whenever you experience episodes of overeating or bingeing, the quality of those binges will change.

 When we, NLPers say, “What’s the Dif?”
 It means that there is an action or series of actions that must be taken that will make the difference between getting the outcome of what you want and what you don’t.

 So let’s look at your goal of wanting to eat less food.
-Whether you choose to follow a specific diet or you want to learn how to eat in response to your body’s hunger, your end goal is to reduce your emotional eating.
+Whether you choose to follow a specific diet or you want to do your own thing, your end goal is to reduce your emotional eating.